YifanShenSZ/Columbus7-Extension/Columbus7-doc.md

 * if using LAPACK solver (no symmetry): solvelpck = 1, mdir = 0, cdir = 0; else Columbus solver (with symmetry): nmiter = 200, nvrsmx = 200, rtol = 1e-10, dtol = 1e-10

 ## Geometry optimization

-### Minimum and more
+`gdiis.x` can be used to search for minimum, saddle point, minimum energy crossing by setting keyword `bfgs`, `sadd`, `coni`

-`gdiis.x` takes initial Hessian from:
+The initial Hessian is inputed from:
-1. WORK/hessianinv, for `bfgs`
+1. `WORK/hessianinv`, for `bfgs`
-2. hessian, for `bfgs` and `sadd`
+2. `hessian`, for `bfgs` and `sadd`
-3. intcfl, for `bfgs` and `sadd` and `coni`
+3. `intcfl`, for `bfgs` and `sadd` and `coni`

 Only `bfgs` updates Hessian by BFGS method, others keep using initial Hessian

+To continue `gdiis.x` iteration, copy `LISTINGS/gdiisfl` to `WORK` since it stores the historical geometires to form the iterative subspace

+To continue `coni`, additionally copy `WORK/zetafl` to `WORK` since it stores the Lagrangian multipliers

 ### Saddle point
-No one has ever tried RGF, since `gdiis.x` works well
+RGF is claimed to be a global search for saddle point, but no one has ever tried that since `gdiis.x` works well

 ### Minimum energy crossing
-There are 2 steps:
+`polyhess.x` is Yarkony's method.
+It requires 2 steps:
-1. To find a conical intersection seam
+1. To find a degenerate seam
 2. To minimize energy on the seam

-`gdiis.x` is only implemented to search for degeneracy rather than minimum energy crossing.
-So we stick to `polyhess.x`

-`polyhess.x` uses Lagrange multiplier + naive Newton iteration + BFGS Hessian update, so the initial guess has to be really close

-WORK/h-pieces and WORK/continuity are the files to continue `polyhess.x` iteration
+To continue `polyhess.x` iteration, copy `WORK/h-pieces` and `WORK/continuity` to `WORK` since they store the BFGS Hessian and the Lagrangian multipliers

-polyhesin to approach degenerate seam:
+`polyhesin` to approach degenerate seam:
 * &NACINT{maxit=200,newton=1,iheseq1=1,ihess=0,ipflg=3,accel=1,scale=0.1,kscale=0}/end
-* This is actually steepest descent (always use unit Hessian), with `learning rate = scale`
+* This is actually steepest descent (always use unit Hessian), with learning rate = `scale`
 * So there is no need to continue with WORK/h-pieces
 * Cris recommends not to continue with WORK/continuity as well

-polyhesin to start minimizing energy on the seam (building Hessian):
+`polyhesin` to start minimizing energy on the seam (building Hessian):
 * &NACINT{maxit=200,newton=1,iheseq1=-1,methodn=99*-1,ihess=0,ipflg=3,accel=1,scale=0.1,kscale=0,}/end
-* The difference to Newton iteration is learning rate = scale < 1
+* The difference to Newton iteration is learning rate = `scale` < 1

-polyhesin to end search:
+`polyhesin` to end search:
 * &NACINT{maxit=200,newton=1,iheseq1=-1,methodn=99*-1,ihess=0,ipflg=3,accel=1,scale=1.0,kscale=2,}/end
 * This is Newton iteration